DavidAJohnston/TheValueofAppCoins/README.md

 ###5) Freedom of Expression and Association Via an App Coin

-During his key note speech at the Bitcoin Expo 2014 in Toronto titled “The Future Of Crypto-Currency” Andreas Antonopoulos makes the argument that App Coins will continue to multiply until everyone has such a token.
+During his keynote speech at the Bitcoin Expo 2014 in Toronto titled “The Future Of Crypto-Currency,” Andreas Antonopoulos makes the argument that App Coins will continue to multiply until everyone has such a token.
 He discussed thinking of currency as an application then thinking of currency as a means of expression.

-This creates a situation where if a community wants to use a token to express a certain set of principles than that token will have a value to those that wish to identify or express those principles to others.
+This creates a situation where if a community wants to use a token to express a certain set of principles then that token will have a value to those that wish to identify or express those principles to others.
 This is evident in the different alternatives to Bitcoin that now exist.

 ####Example A. The Decentralization Community
-Some users are highly concerned with the “centralization” that taking place in the mining market of bitcoin due to ASICs and as a response to that concern different communities have adopted Scripting algorithms for mining of coins that are more ASIC resistant and thus in their minds preserving of “decentralization”.
+Some users are highly concerned with the “centralization” that taking place in the mining market of bitcoin due to ASICs and as a response to that concern different communities have adopted scripting algorithms for mining of coins that are more ASIC resistant and thus in their minds preserving of “decentralization”.

 ####Example B. The Proof of Stake Community
 For those users concerned with the use of large amounts of electricity in the mining process, the alternative use of “proof of stake” has emerged as a low energy alternative was to maintain consensus in a trustless ledger system.